danielleallen/NFL-Big-Data-Bowl/README.txt

 	--decay_steps (required)

 lr_cross_validation.py
-- Number of lines - 234
+- Number of lines: 234
 - Script used to run 5-Fold cross validation to determine optimal learning rate scheduler parameters
 - Due to timelimits, the script only deals with one lr/decay rate at a time and it was up to me to create multiple jobs that execute this file in order to complete the cv
 - Command Line Parameters: